The Taverna

-The Taverna is a black comedy film directed by Alkinos Tsilimidos that was released in July 2020.
+The Taverna is a 2019 Australian black comedy film directed by Alkinos Tsilimidos.
 Starring Vangelis Mourikis, the film is set inside a Melbourne Greek restaurant in the span of one night.
 Initially premiering at the Greek Film Festival at Melbourne and Sydney in October 2019, the commercial release of The Taverna was delayed due to the COVID-19 pandemic, ultimately releasing in Australian cinemas on 2 July 2020.
 The film grossed $21,695 at the Australian box office.

 Plot summary

 Kostas owns a Greek restaurant, the White Village Greek Taverna, in the suburbs of Melbourne, Australia.
 On a packed night, belly dancer Jamila performs for the crowd, but refuses to go out again after spotting her ex-husband Arman dining with his new partner Rebecca.
 Sally, one of the waitstaff at the restaurant and a prospective actress, offers to belly dance in place of Jamila, setting off a chaotic chain of events.